gbenroscience/layit/README.md

 # layit
-Its an android xml style layout library for web interfaces Layouts on steroids with android-style xml constraint-layouts on the web, backed by autolayout.js!
+Its an android xml style layout library for web interfaces!<br>
+Layouts on steroids with android-style xml constraint-layouts on the web, backed by autolayout.js!

 This project already works, but is currently under development and new ui widgets are been added to it.